 Ability to attack the rim?
 Check… Ability to score in the mid-range?
 Check… Ability to knock down three point shots?
 Check.
 And all of this comes in a 6-5 frame.

 After watching Wooley’s tape, he’s by far the best player Louisville has reached out to.
-It’s amazing that Louisville basketball has gotten his first (and hopefully last) visit.
+It’s amazing that Louisville basketball got his first visit and was able to get this Tuscaloosa native away from Alabama and Auburn.

 Isaac McKneely – G, Virginia (6-4, 190 Lbs.)